 This is a scary position to take.
 The Jewish authorities were established by God.
 It was a religious duty to obey them, and the only justification for disobedience would be an assurance that their command was contrary to God’s.
 The Apostles had this assurance, based on a conviction that Jesus had sent them to proclaim the Good News (Matthew 10:7; 28: 18-20): “It is impossible for us not to speak about what we have seen and heard.”
 Where does our assurance come from?

 In Mark 16: 9-15 we see Christ’s messengers being rejected by the highest authorities in Christ’s own Church.
-The risen Jesus sent Mary Magdalen to the Apostles, “but when they heard that he was alive and had been seen by her, they would not believe it.”
-He then sent the two disciples he had joined on the road to Emmaus, “but they did not believe them” either.
-But God vindicated his messengers.
+He sent Mary Magdalen to the Apostles, “but when they heard that he was alive and had been seen by her, they would not believe it.”
+He sent the two he had joined on the road to Emmaus, “but they did not believe them” either.
+But God vindicated them.
 Jesus “appeared to the Eleven themselves as they were sitting at the table; and he upbraided them for their lack of faith and stubbornness, because they had not believed those who saw him after he had risen.”
 (Add Galatians 2: 1-14).

 If the Apostles themselves would not believe the eyewitnesses Jesus sent to them, should we be surprised if Church authorities are slow to accept the insights of the prophets in the Church today?
 Prophets must expect rejection and even hostility as normal.
 They must be prepared to accept this with peaceful and loving hearts.
 They don’t have to prove they are right; God will do that.
 He does it especially by confirming with peace in their hearts the truth they live out in action.
 “I will give thanks to you, for you have answered me.”
 Prophets simply have to proclaim the truth with peace — and live it peacefully themselves.